Card-Forge/forge/README.txt

 We have changed the archiving format to ".tar.bz2" since this may help to store the file permissions for the Mac OS X launcher.
 The Windows launcher in this version does not require you to rename the forge JAR file to work properly.
 Please keep the forge JAR file name set to "run-forge.jar".

+Java Issues:

+Some people that are using an early version of java 7 under the Windows OS have reported errors that state "Split must have > 2 children".
+Anyone having this sort of problem should de-install java 7 and install java 6 instead.

 Card Picture Issues:

 The server which contained the high quality card pictures is now off line and these high quality card pictures are no longer available as a download from within the forge application.
 We apologize, but the current dev team do not maintain this server and this matter is out of our control.